gtuxyco/timelysheets/README.md

 Thank you for considering contributing to the Timely Sheets!

-### Get Paid Support and Fund Timely Sheets development
+### Get paid support and fund Timely Sheets development

 Get paid support subscription starting at `$29` for 6 months or extend up to 12 months for only `$50`.